 Best Kayaking on the Upper Texas Coast

 Kayakers love the weather on the Upper Texas Coast.
 It’s kayak-friendly nearly year-round.
-So if you’re wondering what the best kayak spots on the Upper Texas Coast are, we’ve got you covered.
+So if you’re wondering what the best kayaking on the Upper Texas Coast is, we’ve got you covered.

 Let’s start with Jefferson County with the Big Thicket National Preserve, operated by the National Park Service.
 This park offers three paddling trails and is spread across six counties, including Jefferson.
 They don’t provide kayaks or canoes, but there are nearby rentals.
 Another option is to rent equipment at Village Creek State Park.
 Check their calendar for ranger-led trips.
 No kayak rentals on site.

 Nearby Village Creek State Park offers a 21-mile paddling trail with multiple access points.
 This state park is home to more than 1,000 different flowering plants, hundreds of trees, more than 200 bird species, plus numerous mammals, reptiles, birds, fish, and amphibians.
 Kayak rentals on site.

 And look for Sea Rim State Park in Sabine Pass in Jefferson County.
 You’ll find that the park has 5.2 miles of Gulf shoreline and 4,000 acres of marshlands.
 Alligators live in the park so we encourage you to read the park’s alligator safety tips.
 Kayak rentals on site.